ryrob30/mobile-services.en/help/android/acquisition-main/troubleshoot-acquisition-testing.md

   For more information, see [Configuration methods](https://docs.adobe.com/content/help/en/mobile-services/android/configuration-android/methods.html).

-* Ensure that the required permissions for the Mobile SDK are present in the `AndroidManifest.xml` file, and these permissions are required to send data and record offline tracking calls:
+* Ensure that the required permissions for the Mobile SDK are present in the `AndroidManifest.xml` file:

     ```html
     <manifest ..>